 FINA Diving Grand Prix

-Presently, the diving programme of the Grand Prix for men and women includes 3m springboard, 10m platform, 3m springboard synchro and 10m platform synchro.
+The Grand Prix competition programme includes women's and men's 3m springboard, 10m platform, 3m springboard synchro and 10m platform synchro.

 DGP 2013, Gatineau day 2: Canadian diver Imbeau-Dulac aims high